-Advantages of the implant
+Advantages of the Implant

-- More than 99 percent effective
+- more than 99% effective

-- Lasts up to 3 years
+- lasts up to 3 years

-- Completely reversible once removed
+- completely reversible once removed

-- Safe with breastfeeding
+- safe with breastfeeding

-Disadvantages of the implant
+Disadvantages of the Implant

-- Irregular bleeding and spotting are common
+- irregular bleeding and spotting (common)

-- Pain or scarring at the insertion site
+- pain or scarring at the insertion site

 - Bruising and mild discomfort are common after the implant is put in.

 The implant is removed at your health care provider’s office.
-After injecting the area with numbing medicine, a small cut will be made and the implant will be removed.
-If your health care provider cannot feel the implant under your skin, you will have tests to locate it before it can be removed safely.
+After injecting the area with numbing medicine, the provider will make a small cut in the skin and remove the implant.
+If they cannot feel the implant under the skin, you will have tests to find it so it can be removed safely.

-- Deep Insertion and/or Migration of the Implant:This is very rare.
+- deep insertion or movement of the implant – This is very rare.

-- An allergy to the hormone etonogestrel
+- an allergy to the hormone etonogestrel

-- Have certain types of liver disease
+- certain types of liver disease

-Tell your health care provider if you have any of these risk factors or conditions, or any other medical concerns.
+Tell your health care provider if you have any of these risk factors or conditions or any other medical concerns.

-When to call the doctor
+When to Call the Health Care Provider

-- Think you might be pregnant
+- think you may be pregnant

 The implant does not protect against sexually transmitted infections (STIs).
 Condoms are the best way for sexually active people to reduce the risk of infection.
 Always use a condom when you have sex.
 Get yearly health check-ups, including testing for STIs.

-HH-IV-107 10/13, Revised 12/17 Copyright 2013 Nationwide Children’s Hospital
+HH-IV-107 ©2013, revised 2022, Nationwide Children’s Hospital